onkar895/NAMASTE-JAVASCRIPT/SEASON-2/EPISODE-2/Notes.md

 -   In Earlier solution we used to pass the function and then used to trust the function to execute the callback.

 -   But with promise, we are attaching a callback function to a promise Object.

+-   that means **`Essentially, promise is a returned object to which you can attach callbacks, instead of passing the callbacks into a function`**

 -   There is difference between these words, passing a function and attaching a function.